Taxes and Revenue:

 Visualizing Revenue and Trends

-Our newly designed data visualization resources give you an easy to understand look at the sources of state government revenue.
-We offer an unprecedented array of data, and give you the tools you need to drill down to the specific information you need and see trends in action.
+With our newly designed data visualization resources, sources of state government revenue are easily accessible.
+We offer an unprecedented array of data, giving you the tools you need to drill down to specific information and see trends in action.